-The total value of a company's shares, which allows you to gauge a company's size. ■ Dividend: If a company is currently paying a dividend, here's where you can see how much.
+The total value of a company's shares, which allows you to gauge a company's size.
+I Dividend: If a company is currently paying a dividend, here's where you can see how much.
 You can also see how often dividends are paid (typically monthly or quarterly), dividend yield and specific payment dates.

 Your Investing Questions Answered When in Rome, you'll find the best pizza and gelato if you speak Italian.
 In that vein, whether you're a seasoned investor or just starting out, here are some terms to add to your vocabulary.
-Here's how it works: You divide the range of return you of the annual rate of return you of generate on your investment and volume of the result is how many years it would double your money.
-Keep in mind, the lillustrations by WHAT IS THE RULE OF 72?
+COMPILED BY JUDY MCKINNON ILLUSTRATIONS BY SALINI PERERA WHAT IS THE RULE OF 72?
 The Rule of 72 is, very simply, a math hack that lets us estimate how long it will take for an investment to double in value.
-Here's how it works: You divide the number 72 by the annual rate of return you expect to generate on your investment and voilà - the result is how many years it would take to double your money.
+Here's how it works: You divide the number 72 by the annual rate of return you expect to generate on your investment and voilà the result is how many years it would take to double your money.
 Keep in mind, the Rule of 72 isn't an exact determination, but more of a rule of thumb or approximation.
 WHAT IS COMPOUND INTEREST?
 Compound interest can be defined as "interest on interest."
 It means earning interest on your initial savings and then reinvesting it so you can earn interest on the new total - the original amount plus the interest.
 Simple interest, on the other hand, is interest paid on your initial savings only.